We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$

-- What makes it sustainable: made from bamboo and compostable at home
+- What makes it sustainable: made from bamboo, compostable at home

-This bamboo toothbrush is 100 percent plant-based and sold in packs of two.
+This bamboo toothbrush is 100% plant-based and sold in packs of two.
 The bristles are made from castor beans, and the handle is bamboo grown with no chemicals or pesticides.

-The toothbrush twists apart for easy travel, which also means 50 percent less packaging than many other toothbrushes.
+The toothbrush twists apart for easy travel, which also means 50% less packaging than many other toothbrushes.
 The handle can go directly into your home or farmers’ market compost, and Bite offers instructions for composting the bristles on the company’s website.